ncongduy/travel-app-project5-udacity/README.md

 # Travel App
-This is project 4 from the Udacity Front End Nanodegree program.
-This project is a web app, which fetch API from MeaningCloud (https://www.meaningcloud.com/).
+This is Capstone project from the Udacity Front End Nanodegree program.
+This project is a web app, which fetch API from [GeoNames](http://www.geonames.org/), [Weatherbit](https://www.weatherbit.io/) and [Pixabay](https://pixabay.com/api/docs/).

 ## Usage
-User can type in a text or paste a link to input.
-After that, user will receive analysis of content, which are sentiment, agreement, subjectivity, irony.
+User provide name of city and travel date in input field.
+After that, user will receive picture and information about location, where user want to travel.

 ## The goal of project
 This project help me to practice with: